admin-ch/CovidCertificate-Api-Scripts/python/README.md

-# Scripts to use the Swiss Covid Certificate API
+# Python scripts to use the Swiss Covid Certificate API

 These scripts allow you to generate covid certificates.
 The scripts are provided as-is and we are very happy to receive feedbacks targeting to improve them.